 1) Why is this research being done?

-Your doctors have found, or suspect, that your child has a disease called COVID-19.
+Your doctors have found, or suspect, that your child has a disease called COVID-19, has had this infection in the past few weeks and is now producing an exaggerated response to this infection.
 This condition is caused by a type of virus called SARS-CoV-2, or coronavirus for short.
 About 19 out of 20 patients who get coronavirus get better without coming to hospital.
 Of those who are admitted to hospital, most also get better, but some may need oxygen or mechanical ventilation before they do so.
 However, a few percent do not get better.

+Children may also become unwell several weeks after COVID-19, even if they had no symptoms at the time of the initial infection.
+The condition is called Paediatric Multisystem Inflammatory Syndrome temporally associated with COVID-19 (or PIMS-TS for short).
+This is a rare condition and most children with the condition will not be seriously unwell, however some children need treatment in intensive care to support their breathing and circulation.
+All children with the condition have high levels of inflammation.
+In a small number of cases, the blood vessels around the heart can become inflamed and larger than normal.

-There are no drugs of proven value against COVID-19 although there are several which may turn out to be helpful (or possibly harmful) when added to the usual standard of care.
-This study aims to find out whether any of these additional treatments are of any help.
+The RECOVERY trial has recently shown that dexamethasone, a steroid medicine, can be used to treat people with COVID-19 who need oxygen.
+There are several other medicines which may turn out to be helpful (or possibly harmful) when added to the usual standard of care.
+We are learning more about the condition called PIMS-TS all the time, as this condition has only been recently identified. don’t know yet if specific treatments that might be useful in active COVID-19 infection might also be helpful in children with PIMS-TS.
+This study aims to find out whether any of these additional treatments are of any help for COVID-19 in children or the illness linked to previous COVID-19.

 2) What is the purpose of this study?

-This study aims to compare several different treatments that may be useful for patients with COVID-19.
+This study aims to compare several different treatments that may be useful for patients with COVID-19, or PIMS-TS which is linked to COVID-19.
 These treatments have been recommended for testing by the expert panel that advises the Chief Medical Officer in England.
 Some are taken by mouth and some are given into the veins via a cannula.
 Although these treatments show promise, nobody knows if any of them will turn out to be more effective in helping patients recover than the usual standard of care at your hospital (which all patients will receive).